Lean UX

 Better Metrics for Measuring Agile Development Success

 The term agile was first coined for this in 2001, in the Manifesto for Agile Software Development.
 According to the manifesto Twelve Principles of Agile Software, their highest priority is to “Satisfy the customer through early and continuous delivery of valuable software.”
 Which is a good thing, especially in today’s rapidly changing marketplace.
-Another one of their principles … Read more
+Another one of their … Read more

 Plans Don’t Fail.
 People Fail to Plan